bens4lsu/theskinny-publish/Content/blog2/scrappy.md

 ---
 title: Scrappy
 date: 2006-10-11 01:36
-description: A description of my post.
+description: You know what really wasn't ever satisfactorily explained?
+How is it that Scooby Doo has a nephew?
+I don't remember seeing the episode where they premiered Scrappy Doo, but I would like to take a look back and see if there's any mention of where the little guy came from.
+I have my own hypothesis.
 tags: pop-culture
 id: 249
+ogImg: scrappy.jpg
 ---
-You know what really wasn't ever satisfactorilly explained?
+You know what really wasn't ever satisfactorily explained?
 How is it that Scooby Doo has a nephew?
 I don't remember seeing the episode where they premiered Scrappy Doo, but I would like to take a look back and see if there's any mention of where the little guy came from.

 I have my own hypothesis.